-New York was my first destination in US and I couldn’t wait to get of the plane!
+New York was my first ever destination in US and I couldn’t wait to get off the plane!
 JFK airport is like a city.
-You need to take an AirTrain first to get to a tube station to reach your final destination.
+You need to take an AirTrain to get to a tube station to reach your final destination.
 It had to be Manhattan for me.
 It’s a good spot for some well organized backpackers hostels and convenient get away spot for number of attractions in the area.
 And most importantly there’s always plenty of advise in backpackers place.
 I was walking toward my backpackers place with one thought in my mind – I’ve always wanted to do this – to feel and see this unforgettable vibrant street life of NY, the lofts, skycrapers, wrapped in an iron architecture.
 Follow me for the unique 5 day New York itinerary.

 - Broadway performances and shows.
 New York best theatre shows – not neccesarily Broadway Show (sometimes it’s hard to get tickets)!
-There’s plenty of small theaters where you can experience great shows and musicals.
-And the tickets are much cheaper !
+There’s plenty of smaller theaters where you can see great musicals, cabaret shows and plays for reasonable price.
 Whatever you choose remember to book tickets in advance.
+This city never sleeps!

-- Manhattan and Central Park – wish I could have one back home.
-There’s certainly a lot going on on streets of NY.
-Central Park is busy especially in the morning for early runs and other sports.
+- Manhattan and Central Park – (FREE) wish I could have one back home.
+There’s certainly a lot going on the streets of NY.
+Central Park is always busy especially in the morning for early runs, walks and trekking.

 - Brooklyn Bridge – Brooklyn hights promenade.
-Take a walk through the whole bridge, it’s well worth it.
-There’s thousands of people walking the bridge.
+Another FREE attraction.
+Walk the whole bridge for incredible city views.
+There’s thousands of people touring the place.
 It also the best spot for night panoramic view of the city.
-You might want to join one of the night tours for that.
+You might want to join one of the night tours for that experience.

 - Fifth Avenue – one of the best walks in New York!
-Trump Tower – I had to visit it, although it does not have anything unique for you, there are few cafeess, restaurant, small shops with shi**y souvenirs and Trump Store – where you can buy some clothing and sport gear, but the prices are killing 🙂
+Trump Tower – I had to visit it, although it does not hold back anything unique for the visitor.
+There are few cafes, restaurants, small shops with shi**y souvenirs and Trump Store – where you can buy some clothing and sport gear (the prices are killing :))!

 - Yankees Stadium and Bronx – there are 4 entry gates on matchdays: Gate 2 via Jerome Av, Gate 4 via East 161 St, Gate 6 & 8.
 Bronx Museum of Art is worth visiting.